Proceedings of the Royal Society: Proceedings of the Royal Society B: Biological Sciences

 Proceedings of the Royal Society B publishes research related to biological sciences.
 As of 2015 the editor-in-chief is Professor Spencer Barrett.
 Topics covered in particular include ecology, behavioural ecology and evolutionary biology, as well as epidemiology, human biology, neuroscience, palaeontology, psychology, and biomechanics.
 The journal publishes predominantly research articles and reviews, as well as comments, replies, and commentaries.
 In 2005, Biology Letters (originally a supplement to Proceedings B), was launched as an independent journal publishing short articles from across biology.
-According to Journal Citation Reports, as of 2024 the journal has an impact factor of 5.349.
+According to Journal Citation Reports, as of 2024 the journal has an impact factor of 3.5.

 Access policy

-All articles are available free at the journals' websites after one year for Proceedings B and two years for Proceedings A. Between 11 and 70 years after publication they are behind a paywall, and after that they enter the free digital archive.
+All articles are available free at the journals' websites after one year for Proceedings B and two years for Proceedings A. Eleven years after publication they return to being behind a paywall, then enter the free digital archive seventy years after publication.
 Authors may have their articles made immediately open access (under Creative Commons license) on payment of an article processing charge.
 Since January 2023 Proceedings A and Proceedings B are online only.